Hunting

 Range and Habitat:

-South Dakota Turkey Hunting
+South Dakota Prairie Turkey Hunting

 Traditional Southeast South Dakota hunting season for turkey is:

-◦ Spring firearm and archery, early April to mid-May.
+Spring firearm and archery, April to mid-May.

-◦ Fall prairie turkey, early October through mid-December
+Fall prairie turkey, November through January.

 Range and Habitat: